learnwithparam/monkey-kata/api/demos/bedtime_story_generator/README.md

 OPENAI_API_KEY=your_key_here
 ```

-## 🎓 Key LLM Concepts

-### **What You'll Discover:**
-1. **Prompt Sensitivity** - Small changes in prompts can dramatically affect output
-2. **Temperature Trade-offs** - Higher creativity vs lower consistency
-3. **Token Limitations** - Context window constraints and optimization
-4. **Hallucination Risk** - LLMs may generate inappropriate or incorrect content
-5. **Streaming Benefits** - Real-time feedback improves user experience

-### **Production Considerations:**
-- Input validation & sanitization
-- Content moderation for safety
-- Rate limiting & abuse prevention
-- Performance optimization
-- Error handling & fallbacks

-## 🚀 Advanced Challenges

-### **Challenge 5: Multi-Character Stories**
-**Goal**: Master complex prompt engineering

-**Learning Focus**: Advanced prompt design, character relationship modeling, and dialogue generation techniques.

-### **Challenge 6: Pre-processing Enhancement**
-**Goal**: Improve input quality before generation

-**Learning Focus**: Input validation strategies, age-appropriate content filtering, and data quality optimization.

-### **Challenge 7: Post-processing Pipeline**
-**Goal**: Enhance story quality after generation

-**Learning Focus**: Output validation, readability scoring, and content quality assessment.

-### **Challenge 8: Story Quality Optimization**
-**Goal**: Generate more engaging, coherent stories

-**Learning Focus**: Story structure validation, character development, and narrative flow optimization.

-### **Challenge 9: Safety & Content Moderation**
-**Goal**: Ensure child-safe content generation

-**Learning Focus**: Content filtering, safety mechanisms, and appropriate content validation.

 ## 🤔 Critical Thinking Questions

-1. **How would you handle inappropriate content?** What safety measures would you add?
+1. **How would you handle inappropriate content?** What *other* safety measures could you add?
-2. **What if users want to continue a story?** How would you maintain context?
-3. **How would you personalize stories more?** What additional inputs could you use?
+2. **How would you personalize stories more?** What *additional* inputs could you use?
-4. **How would you measure story quality?** What metrics would you track?
+3. **How would you measure story quality?** What metrics would you track?
-5. **How would you handle multiple languages?** What localization challenges exist?
+4. **How would you handle multiple languages?** What localization challenges exist?
-6. **What if parents want to customize story themes?** How would you implement that?
+5. **What if parents want to customize story themes?** How would you implement that?

 ## 📚 Further Learning

 **Essential Reading:**

 - [OpenAI Prompt Engineering Guide](https://platform.openai.com/docs/guides/prompt-engineering) - Best practices
 - [Anthropic Prompt Engineering](https://docs.anthropic.com/claude/docs/prompt-engineering) - Advanced techniques

 **Next Steps:**

-- Implement few-shot learning
-- Add story continuation features
+- Implement a "save" or "favorite" story feature.
-- Build story rating system
+- Build a story rating system (e.g., thumbs up/down) to collect data.
-- Add voice narration
+- Add voice narration using a Text-to-Speech (TTS) API.
-- Explore multi-modal generation
+- Explore multi-modal generation (e.g., using DALL-E or Midjourney to create a cover image for the story).

----

-*This demo teaches you LLM engineering by building something real.
-Experiment with prompts, break things, and learn what makes AI applications work.*